Bobby Vinton: 1970s

 In the 1970s, Vinton continued to hit the Top 40, notably with "Ev'ry Day of My Life", a No. 2 Adult Contemporary hit also awarded the Jukebox single of the year award which was produced by Jimmy Bowen and CBS recording engineer Jim Reeves, which peaked at number 24 on April 29, 1972, and "Sealed With a Kiss" hitting number 19 on August 19–26, 1972.
 Despite the success of the two hits, Epic Records decided to drop Vinton from his contract the following year, claiming that his days of selling records were over.

 Undeterred, Vinton spent $50,000 of his own money on "My Melody of Love", partially self-written and partially sung in Polish.
 The suggestion for the song came from Vinton's mother.
 After six major labels turned Vinton down, Lindy Blaskey, Managing Director of A&R at ABC/Dunhill Records, bought Vinton's idea, and the result was a multi-million-selling single of simple lyrics that hit number 3 on the Billboard Hot 100, number 2 on the Cashbox Top 100 chart, and number 1 on the AC chart in 1974.
 A gold album, Melodies of Love, followed as well as one final Top 40 pop hit (the traditional "Beer Barrel Polka", also sung partially in Polish, b/w "Dick And Jane" in 1975).
-Vinton would go on to record an additional four albums for ABC Records, three of which hit the Billboard Hot 200 albums chart.
+Vinton went on to record an additional four albums for ABC Records, three of which hit the Billboard Hot 200 albums chart.
 Epic Records rediscovered Vinton in the wake of his newfound success, releasing two albums of previously recorded material, both of which hit the top album charts.
 In addition, in a throwback to his career start in the 1950s, his two albums on Ahed were released in Canada.
-Party Music (1976) went platinum and 100 memories (1979) was successful.
+Party Music (1976) went platinum and 100 Memories (1979) was successful.
 In 1975, Vinton exploded onto televisions across the United States and Canada with a successful half-hour variety show, The Bobby Vinton Show, which aired from 1975 to 1978 and of which "My Melody of Love" was the theme song; ABC Records subsequently released an album of songs performed on the show.

 In 1978, Vinton wrote his autobiography, titled The Polish Prince, which became a bestseller.
 In the same year, CBS-TV aired Bobby Vinton's Rock N' Rollers, a one-hour special that achieved top ratings.